 - You can find deals for even less if you have local help!
 To save even more money, book a place for a week and plan to use that week to look for a more permanent place to stay by asking guest house owners for deals.

 - The easiest way to find a monthly rental is through Airbnb.

 Cost of Transportation

 Transportation will also be a deciding factor in how much you spend.
-If you stick to private cabs and use them frequently you can rack up a big expense fast.
-However, if you’re able to learn a few bus routes, or stick close to your neighborhood, you can save a lot of money every month.
+If you stick to private cabs and use them frequently, you can rack up a big expense fast.
+However, if you’re able to learn a few bus routes or simply stick close to your neighborhood, you can save a lot of money every month.

 Digital Nomad Guide to Cuba